zilch/type-route/docs/introduction/getting-started.md

 title: Getting Started
 ---

 Type Route is a flexible, type safe routing library built on top of the same [core library](https://github.com/ReactTraining/history) that powers React Router.

 > **Type Route was designed with excellent React integration in mind** but isn't coupled to a specific UI framework.
 Most code examples in the documentation use React, but the general principles covered apply regardless of framework.

 Continue reading this introduction for a quick overview of how to start using Type Route in your React project.
 Find a full <b>runnable</b> version of the below introduction on the [Simple React Example](https://zilch.dev/type-route/docs/introduction/simple-react-example) page or see the [Type Route without React](https://zilch.dev/type-route/docs/guides/type-route-without-react) guide to learn how to use Type Route without React.

 ## Install

-> 🚨 **This is a beta release.** 🚨 The Type Route API has been vetted with production code but the library has not yet reached version **1.0**.
-More community feedback is needed to validate the project's maturity.
-Use the [issue tracker](https://github.com/typehero/type-route/issues) to communicate this feedback in the form of bugs, questions, or suggestions.

 Type Route's primary distribution channel is the [NPM registry](https://www.npmjs.com/package/type-route).
 React `16.8` (or any subsequent version of React) is a peer dependency of Type Route so you'll need to ensure that's installed as well.